hdrover/sing-box-drover/README.md

 The tag value is ignored by the program; only the type and address/port are important.

+If your config also contains a `tun` inbound, the TUN toggle will appear in the tray context menu.

 ### Required Clash API section

 To allow outbound switching from the tray menu, `experimental.clash_api` must be enabled: